murrellrr/celastrina/@celastrina/http/README.md

 2. You gotta know Javascript and Node.js, duh.

 ##Recent Changes
-1. Removed `managed` mode from the `Configuration`.
-Adopting Azure Key Vault and App Configuration changed how to managed resources are handled internally and now no longer required indicating the system uses managed services like Vault.
-2. Support for Application Settings, App Configurations, and a hybrid Application Settings and Vault.
+1. Support for Application Settings, App Configurations, and a hybrid Application Settings and Vault.
-3. Repaired issue in JwtSentry when expired tokens are allowed.
+2. Fixed JwtSentry that allowed expired JWT tokens to pass authorization.
+3. Fixed HTTPContext initialization issue.
+4. Updated BaseSentry to cache all function roles, resource, and application authorizations.
+5. Reduced overall file size of core and http packages.

 ##Quick-start
 To use Celastrina.js simply deploy the following to your Microsoft Azure HTTP Trigger function: